Classical models may be a better explanation of the Jiuzhang 1.0 Gaussian Boson Sampler than its targeted squeezed light model: Ground truth and squashed states distributions

 For Jiuzhang 1.0 and Jiuzhang 2.0, the squeezing parameters of the input states $\zeta_i=r_i,$ $i=1,\cdots,25,$ are considered to be real and positive.
 The information about the phases $\phi_i$ is absorbed into the rectangular sub-unitary matrix $\bm{T}$ that describes the action of the lossy interferometer.
+As shown in Eqs.~\eqref{eq:sigma_out} and~\eqref{eq:vmat}, this matrix allows the calculation of the output state for Gaussian input states.
 The size of $\bm{T}$ is $M \times 50$, where $M$ is the number of output modes.
 Data about the squeezing parameters and the matrix $\bm{T}$ is available in~\cite{ustc2020experimental} for Jiuzhang 1.0, and in~\cite{ustc2021raw} for Jiuzhang 2.0.

 In order to verify the results of the Jiuzhang experiments, we need to determine the theoretical probability distribution of the experimental samples, which is commonly known as the \textit{ground truth distribution} of the experiment.
 The specification of this distribution will also allow us to motivate the definition of the probability distribution of the squashed states.